Amyotrophic Lateral Sclerosis (ALS)

-Medical interventions and technology have vastly improved the quality of life for people with ALS by assisting with breathing, nutrition, mobility and communication.
-Proper management of symptoms, and proactive use of medical interventions and equipment can make a positive difference in day-to-day living, and potentially may lengthen survival.
+Medical interventions and technology have vastly improved the quality of life for people with ALS by assisting with breathing, nutrition, mobility, and communication.
+Proper management of symptoms and proactive use of medical interventions and equipment can make a positive difference in day-to-day living, and potentially may lengthen life.

-Don't hesitate to discuss any medical or mental concern with your ALS doctor.
-"Beating" ALS means doing everything possible to cope with symptoms as they occur, if not before.
+Do not hesitate to discuss any medical or mental concern with your ALS doctor.
+Living well with ALS means doing everything possible to cope with symptoms as they occur, if not before.

 ALS Care Guidelines

 In October 2009, the American Academy of Neurology (AAN) released revised physician guidelines for medical management of ALS.
-To read them in summary and in full, see the ALS Care Guidelines.
-The guidelines include information about drug, nutritional and respiratory therapies, along with multidisciplinary care, symptom management and cognitive/behavioral impairment.
+The guidelines include information about drug, nutritional, and respiratory therapies; multidisciplinary care; symptom management; and cognitive/behavioral impairment.

-The diaphragm is an arched muscle located just beneath the lungs, which moves up and down and allows air to come in and move out.
+The diaphragm is an arched muscle located just beneath the lungs that moves up and down and allows air to come in and move out.
 The intercostals are muscles between the ribs that contract and relax and also assist with air movement.
-As the diaphragm and intercostal muscles weaken due to ALS, the act of breathing, which is entirely automatic for most people, becomes conscious and energy-consuming.
+As the diaphragm and intercostal muscles weaken in ALS, the act of breathing, which is entirely automatic for most people, becomes conscious and energy-consuming.

-To preserve quality of life — and to prolong life itself in later stages of ALS — it will become necessary to introduce preventive measures.
-Such symptoms as the inability to cough, shortening of spoken sentences, daytime headaches and sleepiness, exhaustion and weight loss may indicate that breathing problems have advanced to the point where respiratory support will be valuable.
+To preserve quality of life (and to prolong life itself in later stages of ALS) introducing preventive measures to maintain breathing becomes necessary.
+Such symptoms as the inability to cough, shortening of spoken sentences, daytime headaches, sleepiness, exhaustion, and weight loss may indicate that breathing problems have advanced to the point where respiratory support will be valuable.

 A pulmonologist and respiratory therapist typically are involved in managing the care of individuals with ALS.
-These professionals are usually available in or near each MDA clinic or MDA/ALS center.
+These professionals are usually available in or near each MDA and MDA/ALS Care Center.

 Shortly after an ALS diagnosis is made, many specialists recommend a breathing test called a forced vital capacity (FVC) and other pulmonary function tests (PFTs).
-These tests give the clinic team baseline measures against which later tests of breathing can be compared.
+In the event that a patient presents with weakness in the muscles of their mouth, another breathing test called maximal sniff nasal inspiratory force (SNIF, also called the sniff nasal pressure), avoids the need for a mouthpiece.
+These tests give the clinic team baseline measures against which later breathing tests can be compared.

-Noninvasive ventilation comes in many forms, but usually consists of two basic elements: an “interface,” such as a mask or nose inserts, and air delivered under pressure by a small, portable machine.
-Usually, there’s one pressure for inhalation and another pressure for exhalation.
+Noninvasive ventilation comes in many forms but usually consists of two basic elements: an “interface,” such as a mask or nose inserts, and air delivered under pressure by a small, portable machine.
+Usually, there is one pressure for inhalation and another pressure for exhalation.
 This type of machine is often called a BiPAP (a registered trademark of Philips Respironics) for bilevel positive airway pressure.

 The most permanent type of ventilation is the positive-pressure ventilator with a surgically created tracheostomy or trach.
-A ventilator is attached by a breathing hose to a tracheostomy tube, which delivers air through the neck into the trachea (windpipe) on a timed cycle.
+A ventilator is attached by a breathing hose to a tracheostomy tube that delivers air through the neck into the trachea (windpipe) on a timed cycle.

-Tracheostomy surgery (to create the opening into the trachea) is usually followed by several days or weeks of rehabilitation, during which caregivers learn how to clean and maintain the tracheostomy tube, change supplies and perform suctioning of mucus.
+Tracheostomy surgery (to create an opening in the trachea) is usually followed by several days or weeks of rehabilitation, during which caregivers learn how to clean and maintain the tracheostomy tube, change supplies, and perform suctioning of mucus.

-Many people on total ventilatory support can continue working, traveling, socializing and enjoying life.
-Today’s vents are small, portable, relatively quiet and can be carried on a wheelchair.
-For those still able to generate speech, a speaking valve often can be added to the inflatable cuff at the end of the tracheostomy tube, allowing air to travel to the vocal cords and enable speech.
+Many people on total ventilatory support can continue working, traveling, socializing, and enjoying life.
+Today’s vents are small, portable, relatively quiet, and can be carried on a wheelchair.
+For those still able to speak, a speaking valve often can be added to the inflatable cuff at the end of the tracheostomy tube, allowing air to travel to the vocal cords and enable speech.

 In addition, a tracheostomy can provide a great feeling of safety.
 Permanent vents have alarms to alert caregivers to congestion or a disconnected tube.
-And invasive ventilation can return some energy as it relieves the exhaustion of poor sleep, prolonged coughing and labored breathing.
+And invasive ventilation can return some energy as it relieves exhaustion caused by poor sleep, prolonged coughing, and labored breathing.